+An adjusting pin and screw is used to adjust the tension of the chain.
+It is very important when assembling the bar, that the pin located on the adjusting screw aligns into a hole in the bar.
+Turning the screw will move the adjustment pin up and down the screw.
+Locate this adjustment before you begin mounting the bar onto the saw (see illustration).

+Adjustment located on Chain Brake

-• Turn adjusting screw on bar counterclockwise to move the tensioning rack as far as it will go toward the front of the bar.
+- Turn the adjusting screw counterclockwise to move the adjusting pin almost as far as it will go to the rear.
+This should allow the pin to be near the correct position.
+Further adjustment may be necessary as you mount the bar. - · Mount the bar as illustrated. - Slide the bar toward the rear of the saw as far as possible. - Prepare the chain by checking the proper direction.

-• Slide the bar behind clutch drum until bar stops against clutch drum sprocket.

-Prepare the chain by checking the proper direction.
 Without following the illustration it is easy to place the chain on the saw in the wrong direction.
-Use the illustration of the chain to determine the proper direction.

-• Place the chain over and behind the clutch, fitting the drive links in the clutch drum sprocket.
+Use the illustration of the chain to determine the proper direction. - Place the chain onto the sprocket located behind the clutch drum (see illustration).
+Fit the chain between the teeth in the sprocket. - Start at the top of the bar and fit chain into groove around the guide bar.

-The chain onto the sprocket

-- Fit bottom of drive links between the teeth in the sprocket in the nose of the guide bar. - Fit chain drive links in to bar groove.
-Pull the bar forward until the chain is snug in the groove of the bar.
-Ensure all drive links or in the bar or the bar. - Hold guide bar against the saw frame and install the chain brake. - Replace the chain brake nuts and tighten finger tight.
+- Pull the bar forward until the chain is snug in the groove of the bar. - in the groove of the bar.

+Hold guide bar against the saw frame and install the chain brake.
+Make sure the adjusting pin is aligned with the hole in the bar.
+Remember this pin moves the bar forward and backward as the screw is turned. - Replace the chain brake nuts and tighten finger tight.
 Once the chain is tensioned you will need to tighten chain brake nuts.